patroytall/kata16/README.md

 Now you’re faced with implementing this system.
 The rules are complicated, and fairly arbitrary.
 What’s more, you know that they’re going to change: once the system goes live, all sorts of special cases will come out of the woodwork.

-# Objectives

-How can you tame these wild business rules?
-How can you build a system that will be flexible enough to handle both the complexity and the need for change?
-And how can you do it without condemming yourself to years and years of mindless support?